Basic Immune System of Plants

 While extensive genetic screens successfully identified a number of receptors and components which affect abundance and maturation of the receptors, signal transduction mechanisms that lead to defence responses is thus far limited.
 This partly stems from limitations of forward genetics caused by lethality and/or genetic redundancy.
-Accordingly, my group takes proteomics-based approaches to understand the basic framework of the plant immune system.
+Accordingly, my group takes comparative and evolutionary genomics/proteomics approaches to understand the basic framework of the plant immune system.

 Several studies indicated that distinct PRRs share downstream components to induce defence responses.
-To identify crucial components for PAMP-triggered immunity (PTI), we have been monitoring phosphoproteome dynamics upon different PAMP treatments.
+To identify crucial components for PRR-triggered immunity (PTI), we have been monitoring phosphoproteome dynamics upon different MAMP treatments.

 One of the key requirements for successful posttranslational modification (PTM)-oriented proteomics is the establishment of efficient enrichment methods for posttranslationally modified peptides.
 We have developed a posttranslational modification (PTM)-oriented proteomics platform, with an emphasis on phosphorylation as this plays a significant role in early events of plant immune responses.

 Marques DN, Stolze SC, Harzen A, Nogueira ML, Batagin-Piotto KD, Piotto FA, Mason C, Azevedo RA, Nakagami H, “Comparative phosphoproteomic analysis of tomato genotypes with contrasting cadmium tolerance”, Plant Cell Reports, Oct;40(10):2001-2008 (2021)